vghn/puppet/README.md

 This directory is specified as a modulepath in environment.conf [Designing Puppet – Roles and Profiles.](http://www.craigdunn.org/2012/05/239/)

+### docker/
+Contains various Dockerfiles for the Docker images.

 ### hieradata/
 Contains the hiera data files.
 It's intended to serve as a base only, for public data, with sane defaults.
 It should be overwritten or amended with data from private sources.

 ### lib/
-Contains various functions that can be sourced in other scripts.
+Contains various functions that can be sourced in other scripts (ruby & bash).

 ### manifests/
 Contains Puppet's manifests:
   - `site.pp`: the main manifest

+### spec/
+Contains test definitions.

+### tasks/
+Contains rake tasks.

+### vault/
+Contains private data.

-### boostrap
+### .env
-The bootstrap script.
-For usage, read the comments at the top of the script.
+Contains private environment variables.

 ### docker-compose.yml
 This file defines services, networks and volumes for the containers.